 Restaurant, "Stell's", just before

-Sadly, I'll be crying in my beer for a
+Sadly, we will be crying in our beer forever

-I wash his shirts to find quilted triangles
+I washed his shirts to find quilted triangles

 in the lining,

-a sign that he is being taken care of.
+a sign that he was being taken care of.

 As I press my fingers to them,